rui9812/rui9812.github.io/_pages/about.md

 ## 🗞️ News

+- 🎉 One paper about agent optimization has been accepted by **ICLR 2026**.
 - 🎉🎉 Two papers about LLM memory have been accepted by **NeurIPS 2025**.
 - 🎉 One paper about RAG has been accepted by **KDD 2025**.
 - 🎉 One paper about KG has been accepted by **ICML 2024**.